Sashafirce/water_pollution_and_health_risk_explorer/README.md

 ### Limitations & Alternative Approaches:

-- **Data gaps** for certain regions limited completeness; handled by using averages or

-excluding from the visual.
+- **Data gaps** for certain regions limited completeness; handled by using averages or excluded from the visual.

-- **No time-series analysis** was conducted due to inconsistent yearly data; future work

-could incorporate panel data.
+- **No time-series analysis** was conducted due to inconsistent yearly data; future work could incorporate panel data.

-- **Alternative model testing (e.g., XGBoost)** was skipped for simplicity and
+- **Alternative model testing (e.g., XGBoost)** was skipped for simplicity and interpretability.

-interpretability.

 ## Dashboard design